A Veteran’s Resume and Job Hunting Guide

 Kentucky

-• GI Bill Comparison Tool: You can use this search tool to see if a particular on-the-job training or apprenticeship program is eligible for GI Bill benefits.
+• GI Bill Comparison Tool: Use this search tool to see if a particular on-the-job training or apprenticeship program is eligible for GI Bill benefits.

 • Veteran’s Club: If you are struggling with your career or any other aspect of transitioning to civilian life, you can fill out a form on this Louisville-based organization’s website to request assistance.

-• Kentucky Career Center: This workforce development center offers a state-level job board as well as a variety of other resources for veterans seeking work.
+• Kentucky Career Center: This workforce development center offers a state-level job board as well as a range of other resources for veterans seeking work.

 Louisiana

-• GI Bill Comparison Tool: You can use this search tool to see if a particular on-the-job training or apprenticeship program is eligible for GI Bill benefits.
+• GI Bill Comparison Tool: Use this search tool to see if a particular on-the-job training or apprenticeship program is eligible for GI Bill benefits.

-• Louisiana Workforce Commission: This workforce development center offers a variety of useful resources for veterans seeking work, including a state-level job board that allows you to search for open civilian positions that match your military occupation code.
+• Louisiana Workforce Commission: This workforce development center offers many useful resources for veterans seeking work, including a state-level job board that allows you to search for open civilian positions that match your military occupation code.

 Maine

-• GI Bill Comparison Tool: You can use this search tool to see if a particular on-the-job training or apprenticeship program is eligible for GI Bill benefits.
+• GI Bill Comparison Tool: Use this search tool to see if a particular on-the-job training or apprenticeship program is eligible for GI Bill benefits.

 • Maine Career Center: The veteran services offered by this organization include help with your job search, resume writing, and interview skills.